cpdf -stamp-on source.pdf

 See Section 14.3 for how to use an existing font from the source document.

-The -color option takes an RGB (3 values), CYMK (4 values), or Grey (1 value) color.
+The -color option takes an RGB (3 values), CMYK (4 values), or Grey (1 value) color.
 Components range between 0 and 1.
 All the standard web colours https://www.w3.org/wiki/CSS/Properties/color/keywords are provided as RGB components, and may be selected by name.

 cpdf -add-text "Hullo" -color darkgrey in.pdf -o out.pdf